efarish/portfolio/research/genre/README.md

 5-fold CV was done by dividing training images into 5 folders, using 4 for training and 1 for validation.
 To avoid data bledding issues, clips taken from the same song were either placed in the training or validation datasets.
 Below is a summary of the performances.

 ![cnn](https://github.com/efarish/portfolio/assets/165571745/1b0cb36f-a70b-4be4-ad50-b25b29a3752d)

+Per the performance above, there is benefit to breaking the MP3 files into smaller clips.

+## Summary

+Based on the models trained for this analysis, the MLP has better performance.